Spending Cuts and Debt

 Government spending is out of control and our country is literally mortgaging our children’s future.
 In recent years, Congress has tried to spend and borrow our way to prosperity, creating massive deficits and leaving our country in trillions of dollars of debt.
 Our government needs to cut up the credit cards, balance the budget, and reduce the deficit.

 I have fought for spending cuts and common sense solutions to rein in our out-of-control debt since being elected to the House of Representatives.
-Previous Congresses and Administrations have used deficit spending to drive our national debt to over $18 trillion, just over $56,000 for every man, woman, and child in America.
+Previous Congresses and Administrations have used deficit spending to drive our national debt to over $21 trillion.
 This is a burden our children and grandchildren will have to bear.

 I firmly believe that the federal government should have to live within its means like families and businesses do every day.
 That is why I have cosponsored numerous Constitutional Amendments to mandate a balanced budget, and have voted hundreds of times to cut wasteful spending.